becamorin20/Group-16/docs/final.md

 #### 9 Dynamic Basis Functions
 9 dynamic basis functions (BFs) that move with the agent so that the agent is always at the center of this sub-space.
-These BFs keep track of which zombie is in which BF/partition.
+These BFs keep track of how many zombies are in each BF/partition.
 They return an integer indicating how many zombies are in that particular region.
 Possible values include $${0,1,2,3}$$.
 This allows our agent to know the general position of each zombie relative to him/her.